What Hawking Radiation Looks Like as You Fall into a Black Hole: Introduction

-In this paper we treat the black hole semi-classically, putting aside full quantum gravity and questions of firewalls, and study what an observer would experience if they fell into a semi-classical black hole.
-There is an apparent tension between two accepted pieces of Hawking-radiation lore: inertial observers far away see the black hole as a thermal object with definite temperature, while observers falling across the horizon are supposed to see a locally-Minkowski vacuum state, in accordance with the equivalence principle~\cite{unruh_NotesBlackholeEvaporation_1976}.
+In this paper we treat the black hole semiclassically, putting aside full quantum gravity and firewalls, and study what an observer would experience if they fell into a semiclassical black hole.
+There is an apparent tension between two accepted pieces of Hawking-radiation lore: inertial observers far away see the black hole as a thermal object with definite temperature, while observers falling across the horizon are supposed to see a locally Minkowski vacuum state, in accordance with the equivalence principle~\cite{unruh_NotesBlackholeEvaporation_1976,crispino_UnruhEffectIts_2008}.
 But as an observer falls in from infinity, outgoing radiation presumably blueshifts in their reference frame.
-How can both pieces of lore be true?
+How can both {\red ideas} be true?
 Does Hawking radiation effectively turn off at some point?

-Crucially, freely-falling observers only have a limited amount of time to make measurements near the horizon.
+Crucially, freely falling observers only have a limited amount of time to make measurements near the horizon.
 An observer falling from rest at infinity spends proper time of order $\RS$ near the horizon, where $\RS$ is the Schwarzschild radius.
-Is this enough time to measure the Hawking radiation?
-We will show that the answer is \textit{no}, at least for an observer carrying an Unruh-DeWitt detector~\cite{unruh_NotesBlackholeEvaporation_1976,dewitt_QuantumGravityNew_1979} coupled to a massless scalar field in Schwarzschild spacetime.
-Even if the observer starts from rest at a finite radius, their detector will not have enough time to thermalize in the near-horizon region, so its measurements will always be dominated by the effect of switching it on and off, rather than detections of Hawking radiation.
-This reconciles the apparent tension noted above: an infalling observer sees blueshifted radiation along their path, but very close to the horizon doesn't have enough time to detect any substantial radiation at all.
-However, we will demonstrate that the observer can still measure the effective local temperature of the black hole, even across the horizon and into its interior.
+Is this enough time to measure Hawking radiation?
+We will show that the answer is \textit{no}, at least for an observer carrying an Unruh-DeWitt detector~\cite{unruh_NotesBlackholeEvaporation_1976,dewitt_QuantumGravityNew_1979} coupled to a massless scalar field in Schwarzschild spacetime, {\red because their detector does not} have enough time to thermalize in the near-horizon region (also see Ref.~\cite{kaplanek_QubitsHorizonDecoherence_2021}). {\red Therefore, their measurements will always be dominated by the effect of switching the detector on and off, rather than by Hawking radiation.} This reconciles the apparent tension noted above: an infalling observer sees blueshifted radiation along their path, but very close to the horizon does not have enough time to detect any substantial radiation at all.
+However, we will demonstrate that the observer can still measure an effective local temperature, even across the horizon and into the interior of the black hole.